neuralprobe/my-digital-garden/_pages/about.md

 ## What do I want from this?

-- Following the Zettelkasten philosophy, this site will be used to record my learning history, stacking my own ideas, connecting different notes together, visualizing my thoguth-graph, and finally publish well-refined articles to [my blog](https://jonghoon.blog/).
+- Following the Zettelkasten philosophy, this site will be used to record my learning history, stacking my own ideas, connecting different notes together, visualizing my thought-graph, and finally publish well-refined articles to [my blog](https://jonghoon.blog/).

 ---

 Below is the original README.md from Max's github for digital gardening newbies.
 You can build your own digiatal garden by following Max's tutorial.
-**I wrote a tutorial explaining how to set it up: [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)**
+**Max wrote a tutorial explaining how to set it up: [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)**

 Preview the template here: https://digital-garden-jekyll-template.netlify.app/